Sweat-soaked player drinking Saltivate from a shaker beside the jar courtside

 Finding the right balance

-Excessive sodium consumption, often found in processed and fast foods, can indeed lead to health problems.
-High sodium levels can elevate blood pressure and increase the risk of heart disease, stroke, and kidney issues.
+Too much sodium, the kind in processed and fast food, can raise blood pressure and the risk of heart disease, stroke, and kidney issues.

 Our story